jcreek/jcreek.github.io/docs/web-dev/simple-vue-spa-in-asp-dotnet-core.md

 </div>
 ```

-In this example, a v-for is used to loop through all the products in the array, producing a `<tr>` for each of them, with an appropriate class bound  from a method taking that product as a parameter.
-V-if and v-else statements enable conditionally showing one (or none) of three different pooltips.
-The product's name property is interpolated and shown, as is the unitPrice property, which is nicely formatted for readability.
+In this example, a `v-for` is used to loop through all the products in the array, producing a `<tr>` for each of them, with an appropriate class bound  from a method taking that product as a parameter. `v-if` and `v-else` statements enable conditionally showing one (or none) of three different pooltips.
+The product's `name` property is interpolated and shown, as is the `unitPrice` property, which is nicely formatted for readability.

-The barcode field is mapped to a v-model, which means as it changes it directly alters the value in the Vue data object, and as that changes this updates reactively.
-It also makes use of v-on:blur to run a method that makes an API call to retrieve product data, conditionally sets the disabled property once a barcode has been entered, and binds a class based on the output of a method taking the product as a parameter.
+The `barcode` field is mapped to a `v-model`, which means as it changes it directly alters the value in the Vue data object, and as that changes this updates reactively.
+It also makes use of `v-on:blur` to run a method that makes an API call to retrieve product data, conditionally sets the disabled property once a barcode has been entered, and binds a class based on the output of a method taking the product as a parameter.

-The quantity field also uses a v-model, but specifically forces it to be a number (no need for Typescript here) runs a method on keypress (the `@@` syntax is purely due to Razor escaping, normally you'd only need one) and on change.
+The `quantity` field also uses a `v-model`, but specifically forces it to be a number (no need for Typescript here) runs a method on keypress (the `@@` syntax is purely due to Razor escaping, normally you'd only need one) and on change.

 ```html
 <tr v-for="product in products" v-bind:class="getProductRowClass(product)">